sulu/sulu-docs/cookbook/extend-entities.rst

     use Sulu\Bundle\SecurityBundle\Entity\User as SuluUser;

     /**
-     * Following annotations are required and should not be changed:
+     * The following annotations are required for replacing the table of the extended entity:
      *
      * @ORM\Table(name="se_users")
      * @ORM\Entity